 - Why Spammers Love Non-Fixed VoIP

 - Non-Fixed VoIP Offers Unlimited International Calls But Challenges in Emergencies

 What is a Fixed VoIP Number?

-Before drilling down into the details of non-fixed VoIP numbers, it’s worth knowing what a fixed number is.
-Again, fixed VoIP lines are associated with a physical address, such as someone’s home or a company’s office.
+A fixed VoIP number is assigned by a VoIP provider with a broadband network linked up to the common public switched telephone network.
+Fixed VoIP lines are associated with a physical address, such as someone’s home or a company’s office.
 This is similar to traditional office phone systems, which require an address for landline service to be provided, as do many mobile accounts.

 Because it’s linked to the street address of an account owner like a traditional phone, fixed VoIP numbers tend to be less frequently used for spam and scams by fraudsters.
 That being the case, fixed VoIP numbers are viewed with an additional degree of authenticity and reputability.
 In turn, VoIP providers more likely to support 911 calls and emergency services on fixed VoIP lines versus non-fixed, which have no address on file where first responders can be dispatched.

 Along with being linked to a physical location, fixed numbers are usually connected back to a VoIP service provider telephony station such as through a SIP trunk instead of operating entirely via an internet connection.
 Fixed numbers also tend to be paid accounts and are not issued by free services with a quick signup, as you might experience when creating a new account with Skype for instance.